 We’ve discussed the importance of conducting an annual marketing refresh.
-At SoVerve HQ, we recommend that you break down this process into three different areas.
+At SoVerve HQ, we recommend breaking down this process into three different areas.
 The first of these is to conduct a Marketing Strategies Reassessment.
 In this blog post, we dive deeper into what that includes and how you can conduct your own today.
-We even have a fantastic podcast episode for you to listen to while you’re creating your reassessment task list.
+We even have a fantastic podcast episode to listen to while creating your reassessment task list.

-Since 2016, when we launched our agency, we have made it a point to be in continuous partnership with small business owners all across the U.S. and the world.
-Something that we have noticed is the lack of consistency in assessing the current state of a brand’s marketing.
-This can very well mean that the task is often seen as overwhelming.
+Since 2016, when we launched our agency, we have made it a point to be in continuous partnership with small business owners across the U.S. and the world.
+We have noticed the lack of consistency in assessing the current state of a brand’s marketing, which can very well mean that the task is often seen as overwhelming.

-Our goal is that through this breakdown, you are able to take small bite-sized steps to create a custom annual marketing refresh that will help to keep your business thriving through quarter four, time and time again.
+Our goal is that through this breakdown, you can take small bite-sized steps to create a custom annual marketing refresh that will help to keep your business thriving through quarter four, time and time again.
 Below is our breakdown of what is included in step one of a Marketing Strategies Reassessment.

 Reassessing Your Marketing Goals

-We are going to start with reassessing your marketing goals.
-This part of the process is the single most important step to your overall marketing refresh.
-As with most things in business (and in life), we cannot know where we are going if we do not have a clear plan, clear goals and clear objectives for how we will get there.
+We are going to start by reassessing your marketing goals.
+This process is the most important step in your overall marketing refresh.
+As with most things in business (and in life), we cannot know where we are going if we do not have a clear plan, goals, and objectives for how we will get there.

 - Do your marketing goals align with your overall vision?